Backpacking Is Life · Updated June 2026

 1. Roasted Sweet Potato (고구마)

-THE quintessential Korean winter street snack.
-Vendors roast sweet potatoes in drum ovens—you’ll smell them from blocks away.
-Sweet, warm, simple perfection.
+The quintessential Korean winter street snack.
+Vendors roast sweet potatoes in drum ovens on the pavement — you’ll smell the caramelised skin from half a block away.
+Sweet, warm, and genuinely filling for the price.
+Nothing added.

-Where to Find: Street carts everywhere in fall/winter (Oct-March).
-Look for orange drum ovens with smoke.
+Where to Find: Street carts throughout the city in fall/winter.
+Look for orange drum ovens with smoke drifting up near subway exits and market entrances.

 100% VEGAN